-- Accelerate cognitive decline: High-sugar diets can lead to impaired memory and have been linked to an increased risk of dementia (43).
+- Accelerate cognitive decline: High-sugar diets can lead to impaired memory and have been linked to an increased risk of dementia, Alzheimer’s disease, and stroke (

 Research on the impact of added sugar on health is ongoing, and new discoveries are constantly being made.

-Summary Consuming too much sugar may worsen cognitive decline, increase gout risk, harm your kidneys and cause cavities.
+Consuming too much sugar may worsen cognitive decline, increase gout risk, harm your kidneys, and cause cavities.